Key takeaways

 Tirzepatide and semaglutide can both be effective treatments for weight loss.
 Which treatment is better for you and your unique needs depends on factors like your health status, goals, and more.

-While both tirzepatide and semaglutide share similar side effects and safety profiles, they are two distinct drugs that work in slightly different ways.
+Tirzepatide and semaglutide are two distinct drugs that work in slightly different ways.
 Tirzepatide targets GLP-1 and GIP receptors, while semaglutide targets only GLP-1 receptors.

-Research suggests that tirzepatide may lead to more weight loss than semaglutide.
-This may be due to its dual-action mechanism, but more research is needed to confirm this.
+Research suggests that tirzepatide may lead to 6%–7% more weight loss than semaglutide.
+This may be due to its dual-action mechanism, and it has been observed in randomized trials as well as non-randomized studies.

-Common side effects of both medications include nausea, diarrhea, and vomiting.
+Common side effects of both drugs include nausea, diarrhea, and vomiting.
 Side effects tend to be mild and manageable, and may go away over time.

 Neither drug is meant to work in isolation.
 For optimal results, treatment with tirzepatide or semaglutide should be paired with a balanced, healthy diet and regular exercise.